Arkay-1248/Do-Not-Go-Gentle/Readme.md

 Q: Screenshake in 3rd person?

-A: Check the Precision MCM
+A: Check the Precision MCM.
+If that doesn't cut it for you, enable the mod to disable screenshake in the optional section.

 Q: Can you add (insert player's favorite mod) into the list?